-28. Credit for Contributions to Certified School Tuition Organization (for the amounts that exceed the allowable credit on Arizona Form 323).
+Credit for Contributions to Certified School Tuition Organization (for the amounts that exceed the allowable credit on Arizona Form 323).
 You may qualify for this credit if you made contributions to school tuition organization(s) that exceed the allowable credit amount on Form 323.
 Use Form 348 to figure this credit.

-29. Credit for Renewable Energy Investment & Productions for Self-Consumption by Manufacturers and International Operations Centers.
-You may qualify for this tax credit if you made investment in new renewable energy facilities that produce energy for self-consumption using renewable energy resources if the power will be used primarily for manufacturing or in an international operations center.
+Credit for Renewable Energy Investment & Productions for Self-Consumption by International Operations Centers.
+You may qualify for this tax credit if you made investment in new renewable energy facilities that produce energy for self-consumption using renewable energy resources if the power will be used primarily for an international operations center.
 Use Form 351 to figure this credit.

-30. Credit for Contributions to Qualifying Foster Care Charitable Organizations.
+Credit for Contributions to Qualifying Foster Care Charitable Organizations.
 You may qualify for this credit if you made contributions to qualifying foster care charitable organizations.
 Use Form 352 to figure this credit.

 Compute your credit on the appropriate form.
-Then complete Arizona Form 301 and enter the amount from Form 301, Part 2, line 76.
-The amount on line 59 cannot reduce your tax below zero.
+Then complete Arizona Form 301 and enter the amount from Form 301, Part 2, line 69.
+The amount on line 61 cannot reduce your tax below zero.
 These credits are not refundable credits.

-Include Form 301 along with any supporting documents with your return.
+Include the completed Form 301 along with any supporting documents with your return.

-Line 60 - Balance of Tax
+Line 62 - Balance of Tax

-Subtract line 59 from line 58.
-If line 59 is greater than line 58, enter zero, "0".
+Subtract line 61 from line 60.
+If line 61 is greater than line 60, enter, "0".